 - Software costs money (but you have to invest to get the return you want)

-When using a contest tool you can get much more than just the email address.
-Use things like bonus actions to build your following, get people to share your content, opt-into messenger lists and more.
+When using a contest tool (like VYPER), you can get much more than just the email address.
+Use things like bonus actions to build your following, get people to share your content, opt into messenger lists, and more.

 Plus, if you use an email marketing tool like Moosend in tandem to share your content, you can engage your customers, send them interactive content, and keep them informed on any future giveaways or contests.

 The bonus actions really give you the leverage to incentivize any actions.
 One of our favorites is getting people to create user-generated content.